os-js/manual.os-js.org/src/v3/guide/auth/README.md

 OS.js provides options for customizing the authentication procedure.

 By default the client is set up to automatically log in with a "demo user" account and the server responds to any authentication request successfully.

-This functionality can be changed by configuration and using a different *adapter*
+This functionality can be changed by configuration and using a different *[#configuring-adapter](adapter)*

-These are the available client adapters:

-* `server` - Authenticate via the server (default)
-* `localStorage` - Null authentication (used in standalone mode)

-And these are the available server adapters:

-* `null` - Accepts any authentication request (default)
-* [PAM](https://github.com/os-js/osjs-pam-auth) - Log in via host PAM (UNIX only)
-* [database](https://github.com/os-js/osjs-database-auth) - Log in via a database

 ## Removing automatic login